 Best Value: CURT 5th Wheel Hitch

 CURT Manufacturing has always been a top-rated brand when it comes to high-quality gear.
 Their quiet-ride 5th wheel hitch is a great value because of its huge tow capacity for a reasonable price.
-This hitch has been engineered to function as quiet as possible using a spherical axle bearing to tilt in any direction.
+This hitch has been engineered to function as quiet as possible using a spherical axel bearing to tilt in any direction.

 Another cool feature is the build-in coupling indicator which can show you whether the hitch is coupled, uncoupled, or ready to tow without having to guess.
 The short-throw handle is also lockable for extra security on the road.